reactioncommerce/catalyst/docs/developing.md

 ## Catalyst Package Publication

-The `@reactioncommerce/catalyst` package is automatically published by CI when commits are merged or pushed to the `master` branch.
+The `@reactioncommerce/catalyst` package is automatically published by CI when commits are merged or pushed to the `trunk` branch.
 This is done using [semantic-release](https://www.npmjs.com/package/semantic-release), which also determines version bumps based on conventional Git commit messages.

 ## Style Guide Publication

-The site is built by [`react-styleguidist`](https://github.com/styleguidist/react-styleguidist) and automatically published by CI and Netlify when commits are pushed to pull requests and the `master` branch.
+The site is built by [`react-styleguidist`](https://github.com/styleguidist/react-styleguidist) and automatically published by CI and Netlify when commits are pushed to pull requests and the `trunk` branch.

 Test the build locally by running `docker-compose run --rm web yarn run styleguide:build` and opening `styleguide/dist/index.html` in your browser.